What Caregivers Should Know About Palliative Care

 Paying for palliative care

 Palliative care is billed like any other medical specialty.
 Many private insurance companies will cover all or part of palliative care.
 For more details, contact your insurance representative.
 Be sure to ask what copays or deductibles may apply.

 Medicare may cover palliative care, but with some conditions.

-Medicare Part B (medical insurance) can pay for services that fall under standard Part B fee-for-service benefits, such as doctor visits associated with palliative care, whether hospice-related or not.
+Medicare Part B, which covers doctors’ services and medical tests, can pay for services that fall under standard Part B fee-for-service benefits, such as doctor visits associated with palliative care, whether hospice-related or not.

 Medicaid coverage varies by state.
-The government health program for low-income people, which is administered by the states according to federal guidelines, pays for palliative care, such as doctor visits and medication, that falls within standard benefits.
-But some states go further — notably California, which requires the managed-care plans that cover most of its Medicaid recipients to offer full coverage for palliative care for people with advanced cancer, irreversible liver disease, congestive heart failure or chronic obstructive pulmonary disease.
+The government health program for low-income people, which states administer according to federal guidelines, pays for palliative care, such as doctor visits and medication, that falls within standard benefits.
+But some states go further — notably California, which requires the managed-care plans that cover most of its Medicaid recipients to offer full coverage for palliative care for people with advanced cancer, chronic obstructive pulmonary disease, congestive heart failure or irreversible liver disease.

 Palliative vs. hospice care: What’s the difference?

 The terms palliative care and hospice care are sometimes used interchangeably, even by medical professionals, but they are not the same.

 Palliative care is the attention to and treatment of symptoms of a serious disease, regardless of prognosis.
 It aims to provide comfort and reduce pain.

 Palliative care can begin as soon as someone is diagnosed and can coincide with treatment aimed at curing or remediating an illness, such as chemotherapy or surgery.
 People receiving palliative care can go on to recover.